clayfreeman/gpu-passthrough/README.md

 information, or just find that the tutorial can be generally made better, please [open an issue].

+An example libvirt domain can be found at [resources/example-domain.xml].

 # Hardware Compatibility Criteria

 Below are some things to keep in mind while planning your build.
 At a minimum,